Disclaimer: The below is solely intended for informational purposes and in no way constitutes legal advice or specific recommendations.

 Look Your Date Up

 Don’t just take them at their word.
-You’ve never met this person before, so it’s natural to do some due diligence and run a quick public records search, just to make sure they haven’t committed any crimes or lied to you about their age or identity.
+You’ve never met this person before, so it’s natural to do some due diligence and run a quick public records search, just to make sure they haven’t committed any major crimes or flagrantly lied to you about their age or identity.

 Get Your Own Ride

-Chivalry might be alive and well, but it might not be a good idea to take your date up on their offer to “pick you up at home.”
+Chivalry might be alive and well, but it may not be a good idea to take your date up on their offer to “pick you up at home.”
 Taking your own car or an Uber is safer so you can keep some control of the situation and not give out your home address to a stranger.
 Having your own ride also makes it easier to decline an invitation to go back to your date’s place, especially when you’re not comfortable doing so.

 Meet in a Public Place